microsoft/fluentui/specs/makeStyles.md

 ![Classname composed of property hash and CSS value hash](makeStyles-classname.png)

 Then when merging in a child, we can merge the classes by replacing previous classnames with the same CSS property hash.
 This approach makes the classnames longer and according to the test does not make the merging any faster.
+See results in [PR 16411](https://github.com/microsoft/fluentui/pull/16411).

 #### Alternative 2: use special `styles` prop for overrides